allenjhan/surfaceofrevolutions/README.md

 # Curve and surface generator
-Generates a curve using either b-spline or Bezier method, and then rotates the curve across an axis of rotation using surface of revolutions method.
+Generates a curve using either B-spline or Bezier method, and then rotates the curve across an axis of rotation using surface of revolutions method.
 The program requires installation of OpenGL.

 ## Keyboard commands
   The following keyboard commands are used to control the